badicsalex/ar-drivers-rs/README.md

 It's probably fair use everywhere else, but you should check your own country's laws.

-The project is not affiliated with XREAL, Mad Gaze, Rokid, or any other related entities.
+The project is not affiliated with any of the manufacturers or their related entities.